 If a teacher loves interacting with kids but gets easily burnt-out by admin and paperwork, there's almost always a way around that.
-As director, when you know exactly which activities keep your teachers' fires lit, you'll have a much easier time keeping them switched-on and engaged.
+As an owner or director, when you know exactly which activities keep your teachers' fires lit, you'll have a much easier time keeping them switched-on and engaged.

 To limit the inevitable human error that is poor communication, your candidate should understand that being open and honest with everyone they work with is a key aspect to being a successful teacher and employee.

 By asking your candidate to provide you with a real-world scenario from their own work experience, you're not only getting important insight into how they handle a communication snafu, you can also pick up on key verbal and visual cues that offer insight into their attitude around problem-solving.

 No one's perfect.
 The willingness to acknowledge areas for improvement is essential to a growing, willing-to-learn teacher.
 This question will give insight into the extent to which they're able to self-critique and learn from both mistakes and achievements.

 When you give your candidates a chance to relive past wins, it's easy to see how much passion they have for the job.
 You can also use this question to lead into a follow-up question about a time they knew they needed to switch their tactics up a bit—how did they know it was time to change and what did they do to bring the class back on track?

-Happy parents make a happy care center.
+Happy parents make a happy center.
 Communication between staff members and parents can make or break your success in this industry, so hiring someone who aims to proactively prove to parents that their child is in good hands is an absolute must.

 This question can lead to a productive dialogue about how your center views, values and approaches parent communication.
 If you have any tools (e.g., family events, communication booklets or an easy-to-use child care app) that can assist the teacher in building trust and rapport with parents, now's the time to set yourself apart from other employers and let them know what you can offer them to make their working life easier.

 This question is what's referred to as a “crystal ball question.”
 Not only can this question look into the past and reveal previous experiences that have led to successes and failures, it also reveals the candidate's creative abilities in generating ideas for your center.
 Having long-term employees saves you time, money and energy, so hiring one with good ideas may lead to their eventual promotion and growth.

 If they haven't had that experience yet, no biggie.
 But if they have, you definitely want to hear more about the thought and implementation processes behind it.

 A great teacher knows better than anyone that learning is a lifelong endeavor.
 It’s important for a future employee to acknowledge this.
 While this may look similar to “What are your strengths and weaknesses?”, this question is formatted to give you an understanding of their ability to set their own personal and professional goals.

 Give your candidate the chance to swap experiences with you on what makes a PD seminar great (or not so great).
 It's an excellent way to get a sense of their attitude and expectations around professional growth.

 Pro Tip: Use a scenario that has actually occurred in your care center.
 Think about how their response compares to the way you would've handled the situation—it's a great way to ensure a true fit.

-Every captain needs a great first mate.As director, it's your job to ensure your teachers and child care leads have the support they need to do an amazing job, day in and day out.
+As an owner or director, it's your job to ensure your teachers and child care leads have the support they need to do an amazing job, day in and day out.
 And of course, no support is as crucial as your ECE assistants.

-While high-level open-ended questions can work well for an experienced teacher, it's best to use scenario-based questions for ECE support and assistant roles to help you really hone in on their problem-solving skills.
+While high-level questions can work well for an experienced teacher, it's best to use scenario-based questions for ECE support and assistant roles to help you really hone in on their problem-solving skills.